zhc515/zhc515.github.io/_teaching/2022-fall-teaching.md

 location: "Montreal, Canada"
 ---

-- Held tutorial courses of Math 140(Calculus 1)
+- Worked as TA of Math 140(Calculus 1)